 Most college applications do not specify applicants must be seniors in high school to apply.
 So, technically speaking, high school juniors could apply.
 However, should they?

 The answer to the above question will vary based on each individual’s goals and ability to manage heavy workloads.
-Prior to making this decision, students should speak with a guidance counselor.
+Prior to making this decision, students should speak with their high school guidance counselor and even a college admissions counselor.
 Together, they can discover if the school allows students to graduate in three years instead of four.

 Should a high school junior be accepted into their dream college, they can finish high school a year earlier than their same age peers.
 This also allows the high school junior to begin preparing for their future career before their peers of the same age.
-Despite this, applying to college during junior year does not give an applicant a more competitive edge.
+Despite this, applying to college during junior year does not give an applicant a more competitive edge in the admissions process.

 Working on an accelerated timeline leaves less time for students to improve poor GPAs.
 This could increase the pressure students put on themselves to excel in every class.
-On top of this rigorous courseload, juniors must research the admission requirements for their chosen schools.
+On top of this rigorous courseload, juniors must research the admission requirements for their chosen schools and start applying to colleges at the same time.

 Some schools may require applicants to submit standardized test scores.
-Applicants should consider each required score and aim for a score high enough to work for all schools.
-Due to the tight timeline, students may have less time to retake these tests if they earned an unsatisfactory score.
+Applicants should consider each required ACT or SAT score and aim for a score high enough to work for all schools.
+Due to the tight timeline, students may have less time to retake the test if they earned an unsatisfactory score.

 Should I Apply to College as a Junior?